enigmaiiiiiiii/Learning-Record-Write-By-Obsidian/sorted/webdev/css-transition.md

 - `transition-property: prop1, prop2;`
   - transition effect applied to properties `prop1` and `prop2`
 - `transition-property: all;`
-  - transition effect 应用于所有属性发生变化时
+  - transition effect apply on **all properties changing**
 - `transition-property: none;`
   - no transition effect

 `transition-duration`: duration of the transition effect

-`transition-timing-function`: 控制动画在不同时间点的速度
+`transition-timing-function`: control animation speed at different points in time

-- 通过bezier曲线的控制点来控制动画速度
+- control animation speed by [bezier curve](math-bezier-curve.md) control points
-- `transition-timing-function: linear;`: 动画从头到尾速度相同
+- `transition-timing-function: linear;`: animation speed is constant during the animation
-- `transition-timing-function: ease;`: 动画开始时比较慢，然后加速，最后变慢
+- `transition-timing-function: ease;`: slow at the beginning, then speed up, then slow down

 `transition-delay`: delay before the transition effect